US attorneys general discuss social media privacy concerns

 - Walmart tells leafy-green suppliers to start using blockchain

+Although there wasn’t an immediate decision on whether to open an investigation, the attorneys general discussed the nuances and interpretation of privacy and what might constitute a monopoly in the tech sector, Becerra said.

+“The conversation really zeroed in on privacy,” he said after the meeting.
+“I think everyone sees the growth of the industry as something that has become of interest to regulators and enforcers.
+How it might apply, that is still the open question.”

-The Justice Department says it will review the “insight” shared by the attorneys general and expects conversations on the topic to continue.
+The Justice Department said it will review the “insight” shared by the attorneys general and expects conversations on the topic to continue.